macdonaldbarasa2026-del/NETO/README.md

 ## 🧠 What NETO Is

-**NETO** is an AI-powered personal assistant designed to bring text, image/file processing, and live voice capabilities together in one application.
+**NETO** is an AI-powered/phone agent for personal assistant designed to bring text, image/file processing, and live voice capabilities together in one application.

 NETO provides two user-facing AI modes: